Parking on Campus

 Coming to campus for meetings/workshops

-Please contact the organiser of your visit in advance to make arrangements.
-Your vehicle registration should be provided to the organiser at least 24 hours before attendance on campus to ensure you receive free parking and do not receive a PCN.
+Please contact the organiser of your visit in advance to find out if you are eligible for free parking.
+Your vehicle registration should be provided to the organiser at least 24 hours before attendance on campus to ensure you are registered on the parking system and do not receive a Parking Charge Notice.

 It is your responsibility to check with your host that you are registered on the system.